 The habitat on and adjacent to the site identified from satellite images was ground truthed.
-Details of the habitats found on and adjacent to the site are detailed in Figure 5, Figure 6 and Table 6.
+Details of the habitats found on and adjacent to the site are detailed in Figure 5.

-It is judged that the most suitable commuting route for bats into and out of the site is the road to the North.
-The surrounding habitat is considered to have low foraging potential.
+It is judged that the most suitable commuting route for bats into and out of the site is the road to the east.
+The surrounding habitat is considered to have low to moderate foraging potential.